borundev/StochasticProcesses/README.md

 1. Random Walk and Weiner Process
 2. Brownian Motion
+3. Brownian Motion of Harmonic Oscillator

 Things to do in the near future include

-1. Brownian motion in harmonic oscillator
-2. Black-Scholes model of stock movement
+1. Black-Scholes model of stock movement
-3. Option pricing using the model
+2. Option pricing using the model
-4. Interest rate models
+3. Interest rate models